cambiata/HxSvg/README.md

 # HxSvg
 Work-in-progress proof-of-concept SVG library for Haxe.
 Based on NME/OpenFL svg solutions, but decoupled from flash drawing api.
-Runs on C# and Java targets.
+Runs on all major Haxe targets, including C# and Java.

 The SVG graphic information is abstracted to a list of graphic commands:
 ```haxe